amatshkalyan/Starbucks-Customer-Segmentation-Analysis/README.md

 ## **Dataset**
 The dataset includes information on customer demographics, transaction details, and interactions with Starbucks' promotional offers.
 It provides a comprehensive view of customer behavior and allows for meaningful insights into Starbucks' customer base.

-##**Analysis Highlights**
+## **Analysis Highlights**
-Exploratory Data Analysis (EDA):
+1. Exploratory Data Analysis (EDA):

-_Thorough exploration of customer demographics and transaction patterns.
+ - A thorough exploration of customer demographics and transaction patterns.
-Examination of the effectiveness of Starbucks' promotional offers.
+ - Examination of the effectiveness of Starbucks' promotional offers.

-Customer Segmentation with KNN:
+2. Customer Segmentation with KNN:

-_Utilization of KNN clustering to segment customers based on their behavior.
+ - Utilization of KNN clustering to segment customers based on their behavior.
-Interpretation of the distinct characteristics of each customer segment.
+ - Interpretation of the distinct characteristics of each customer segment.